% Pertains only to hybrid program candidates

 The Department offers admission to applicants who appear to have the highest potential for graduate study and who have the disposition to be successful in their concentration.
 The minimum admission requirements are:

-Students may be admitted with provisional status if they do not meet all of the criteria above but do meet the minimum requirements of the graduate school and are approved for provisional status by the departmental admissions committee.
+Students may be admitted with provisional status if they do not meet all of the criteria above but do meet the minimum requirements of the College of Graduate Studies and are approved for provisional status by the departmental admissions committee.
 Provisional status will limit students to a maximum of nine (9) hours before the departmental admissions committee makes a recommendation for full admission.
 To advance from provisional to full admission a student must earn a 3.0 GPA on the nine (9) semester hours of graduate study in the concentration and be approved by the departmental admissions committee.

 All applicants from countries in which the official language is not English are required to submit evidence of proficiency in English equivalent to level 18 in FLS.